Village of Lake George in Warren County, New York — The American Northeast (Mid-Atlantic)

 Erected by The Village of Lake George.

 Location.
 43° 25.355′ N, 73° 42.774′ W. Marker is in Village of Lake George, New York, in Warren County.
-Marker is on Beach Road (County Route 51), on the right when traveling west Touch for map.
+Marker is on Beach Road (County Route 51), on the right when traveling west.
 The marker is at the edge of the Mayor Robert M. Blais Walkway and Park.
+Touch for map.
 Marker is in this post office area: Lake George NY 12845, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Warship Row (here, next to this marker); Northwest Bastion (approx. 0.2 miles away); Royal Sussex Regiment Memorial (approx. 0.2 miles away); A Common Stone (approx. 0.2 miles away); Southwest Bastion (approx. 0.2 miles away); Northeast Bastion (approx. 0.2 miles away); Southeast Bastion (approx. ¼ mile away); Sunken Fleet (approx. ¼ mile away).
+Warship Row (here, next to this marker); Northwest Bastion (approx. 0.2 miles away); Royal Sussex Regiment Memorial (approx. 0.2 miles away); Lake House (approx. 0.2 miles away); A Common Stone (approx. 0.2 miles away); Southwest Bastion (approx. 0.2 miles away); Northeast Bastion (approx. 0.2 miles away); Southeast Bastion (approx. ¼ mile away).

 Credits.
 This page was last revised on October 4, 2016.
-This page originally submitted on October 1, 2016, by Howard C. Ohlhous of Duanesburg, New York.
-This page has been viewed 237 times since then and 31 times this year.
+It was originally submitted on October 1, 2016, by Howard C. Ohlhous of Duanesburg, New York.
+This page has been viewed 289 times since then and 23 times this year.
 Photos: 1, 2, 3, 4. submitted on October 1, 2016, by Howard C. Ohlhous of Duanesburg, New York.
 5. submitted on October 2, 2016, by Howard C. Ohlhous of Duanesburg, New York. • Bill Pfingsten was the editor who published this page.